peterdieleman/papermod/content/posts/software/best_way_slowing_down_development.md

 ## Daly Standup

 Vital for pretending you do agile development, but only in name.
 Not used for discussing blockers but daily update round for PM/PO as well as 20 minutes techncial discussions only relevant to some people.

+## Solution Architecture

+Choose the one that best satisfies the requirements, where the requirement is: curing corporate FOMO.
+Add, even if the application will never scale and microservices will be

+## Databases

+Must run within K8s.